Unlock Cost Savings: How LCL Shipping Enhances Your Supply Chain Efficiency

 How LCL Works: A Step-by-Step Breakdown

-4. Deconsolidation and Delivery: Upon arrival, shipments are separated and delivered to their respective recipients
+4. Deconsolidation and Delivery: Upon arrival, shipments are separated and delivered to their respective recipients.
+This step may also include customs clearance, temporary warehousing, and last-mile coordination.

 Why Choose LCL Shipping?
 Key Benefits